Welcome

 Faculty Professional Development

-This was a banner year for the GwinnLandry Summer Grants, with ten approved grants involving 25 faculty and some participating in more than one grant.
 Summer Grants continue to be one of the most powerful forms of professional development.
 These homegrown projects harness teacher creativity and ingenuity to design curriculum, solve problems, and work collaboratively.
 Since the project ideas stem from school experience, they have direct relevance to day-to-day work and result in tangible gains for students.
-Summer grants can also provide an opportunity for in-depth curriculum review and revision.
-Grants that involve curriculum review and revision are overseen by the Reading and Math Coordinators and the Assistant Head of School.
-Below please see a summary of this year’s grants.
+Below, please see a summary of this year’s grants.

 Note: Grant proposals are submitted in the spring and must be approved by the Head of School and Assistant Head of School.
 Administrators participating in summer grant work do not receive stipends.